These are the documents needed to get pre-approved for a mortgage. If you can check these off the list, you're off to a great start!

 - Foreclosure docs: If you’ve had a property foreclosed, ask your mortgage adviser if you’re in the clear to apply for another mortgage.

 - No credit score: If you’ve never used credit before, your adviser may ask to see other payments you’ve made.
-Consistent payments on utilities bills and car insurance may help you qualify for a mortgage.
+Besides the obvious benefits of car insurance, among other types of recurring payments, is a positive impact to your credit score.